 Other than the above book projects, I have also published articles in journals including diacriticsMLNdifferences: A Journal of Feminist Cultural TheoryPhilosophy East & WestCultural CritiqueTheory & Event, and Cultural Politics.

 I received my Ph.D. in Comparative Literature from Cornell University in 2012, having written my doctoral dissertation under the direction of Dominick LaCapra, Timothy Murray, Jonathan Culler, and the French philosopher Jean-Luc Nancy.
 I then served as Postdoctoral Research Fellow during the 2012-13 academic year at the Society for the Humanities also at Cornell, and continued as Visiting Scholar at the Society for 2013-14.
 Following that, I was awarded a Mellon Postdoctoral Fellowship for 2014-15 at the Center for the Humanities at Tufts University, where I was also affiliated with the Department of Romance Languages (French), and taught the course Introduction to Contemporary French Thought for the department in the spring of 2015.
 In 2015, I received the prestigious Newton International Fellowship awarded by the Royal Society and the British Academy for the Humanities and the Social Sciences for my work on "prepositional existence" in French and German thought.
 During the term of my fellowship (2015-17), I was hosted by the Department of French at the University of Cambridge.
 In May 2017, I joined the Department of English Language and Literature at the National University of Singapore as President's Assistant Professor of Literature, an appointment made under the university's targeted hire program.
 I received my promotion to Associate Professor (with tenure) in Oct 2021.
+I begin my appointment as Full Professor of Comparative Literature at Emory University in August 2024.

 In the course of my studies, I have also studied under a host of other amazing teachers: Verena Andermatt Conley (while I was a Visiting Fellow in the Department of Romance Languages and Literatures (French) at Harvard), Samuel Weber (under the Paris Program in Critical Theory), Ian James (at the University of Cambridge), John WP Phillips and Ryan Bishop (at the National University of Singapore).
 I cannot be more grateful either for the growing list of mentors that have been helping me along my academic trajectory: Françoise Meltzer (Chicago), Philip Armstrong (Ohio State), Martin Crowley (Cambridge), Werner Hamacher (Frankfurt), Georges Van Den Abbeele (UCI), Hugo Azérad (Cambridge), Lee Edelman (Tufts), Eduardo Cadava (Princeton), and Daniel Heller-Roazen (Princeton).